StarConKW/starconkw.github.io/_pages/cfp.md

 **The call for talk proposals for StarCon 2018 is now closed.**

-Decisions will be sent out Tue Oct 31.

-Conference registration opens in November.

 ## Original call for proposals (for posterity)

 We’re excited to announce that StarCon is having its first Call for Proposals (CFP)!
 We’re looking for folks who have a passion for technology, learning and sharing to submit talks about their favourite piece(s) of technology.